JaneliaSciComp/SongExplorer/README.md

 an extra column just like above.
 No need to copy any files here.

 Now detect sounds in the ground-truth recordings for which you haven't done so already.
-Press the `Examine Errors` wizard and confirm that `label types` is set to "detected,mistaken", and save the hidden state activations, cluster, and visualize as before.
+Press the `Examine Errors` wizard and confirm that `kinds to use` is set to "detected,mistaken", and save the hidden state activations, cluster, and visualize as before.
 Select `mistaken` in the `kind` pull-down menu to look for a localized density.
 View the snippets in any hot spots to examine the